-The unit class is exclusively available to investors for whom Joh.
+The unit class Berenberg Eurozone Focus Fund B A is exclusively available to investors for whom Joh.
 Berenberg, Gossler & Co.
 KG provides the financial service of financial portfolio management (asset management) throughout the period when that service is provided, and it may exclusively be subscribed to and/or exchanged by such persons.

-Unit class is reserved for institutional investors according to Luxembourg law, and it may exclusively be subscribed to by such persons.
-The Management Company reserves the right to demand from investors that wish to invest in, or have investments in, this unit class that they provide evidence that they are institutional investors.
+Unit class Berenberg Eurozone Focus Fund I A is reserved for institutional investors under Luxembourg law, and it may be subscribed to solely by such persons.
+The Management Company reserves the right to demand that investors who wish to invest or have invested in unit class Berenberg Eurozone Focus Fund I A provide evidence that they are institutional investors.